rafaelespinosacastaneda/BuildingInformativeMaterialsDatasetsBeyondTargetedObjectives/ExperimentalDatasetConstruction/README.md

 The `ResultsAnalysis` folder contains the notebooks used to analyze the active-learning results.

 ### `ImprovementThermoElectricData.ipynb`
+### `generalized_Plotting.ipynb`

 This notebook plots the improvement of each dataset construction policy relative to random sampling.
+These notebook plots the improvement of each dataset construction policy relative to random sampling.
+Also, data coverage and RMSE plots can be made for each of the different policies with generalized plotting code.

 Before running the notebook, make sure to update the `ROOT` path in the code so that it points to the `al` folder containing the dataset construction results.
 For example: